 It appears that zircon, which is occasionally isometric, could be confused with YAG.
 However, anytime zircon becomes singly refractive, the specific gravity drops below that of YAG.

-* Moisanite has the unique property of being theromoluminescent.
+* Moisanite exhibits the unique property of thermoluminescence.
 By gradually heating it, it will change color.
 Around 150 degrees Fahrenheit it starts turning light brown and as the heat increases it becomes bright yellow or green.
 Of course, you need to do this very gradually, as a rapid temperature change could damage some of the other stones.